-Many consider device complications to represent life-threatening events.
-A candidate's mortality and morbidity will increase the longer they spend supported by the device.
+Additionally, a candidate's mortality and morbidity will increase the more time they spend supported by the device.
 The risk of stroke, infection, and bleeding, as well as device malfunction, become greater the longer the device remains implanted.
 For example, Hariri and others reported findings that patients supported by dischargeable continuous flow LVADs who develop adverse events, such as mucocutaneous bleeding, right heart failure, and infection, experience reductions in longer term survival if the adverse event occurs within one year, within three years, or the events are recurrent.
 According to their analysis, Hariri et al, found that "[e]ach episode of infection was associated with a 10% to 13% increase in the adjusted continuous hazard for long-term mortality after 1 and 3 years of" LVAD support.
 As a result, the Committee seeks to allow candidates to transition to higher statuses before complications occur.